 Today Piazza del Grano has become a mere urban expansion on the side of a street quite busy by the traffic rolled next to the canal, which now replaces the old river traffic.

-For its rehabilitation, OOIIO proposes to cut the traffic and redesign the area through a metaphor that reminds those who visit Dolo the importance of the canal that they see in front of them in the history of that place, imagining that the Piazza del Grano and the contiguous street are a petrified channel, whose waters are the ground through which we walk, the benches and planters have the form of gondola and are distributed as sailing through the urban space, and creating pergolas that remember those stalls of the merchants who formerly they were placed in the same place, now serving as shade spaces for the enjoyment of the inhabitants of the town.
+For its refurbishment, OOIIO proposes to cut the traffic and redesign the area through a metaphor that reminds those who visit Dolo the importance of the canal that they see in front of them in the history of that place, imagining that the Piazza del Grano and the contiguous street are a petrified channel, whose waters are the ground through which we walk, the benches and planters have the form of gondola and are distributed as sailing through the urban space, and creating pergolas that remember those stalls of the merchants who formerly they were placed in the same place, now serving as shade spaces for the enjoyment of the inhabitants of the town.

 All built using lightweight laminated wood structures of sustainable forests and floors stoned with Italian marble.
+An urban refurbishment project deep rooted on local traditions.